 Mirrors

-Arch Linux ARM provides package mirrors located around the world so that you get the best speeds possible when updating your system.
-The default and recommended mirror set in all of our installations points to mirror.archlinuxarm.org which provides a round-robin of mirrors closest to you using GeoIP geolocation.
+The default and recommended mirror set in all of our installations points to mirror.archlinuxarm.org, which provides a redirection to mirrors closest to you using GeoIP geolocation.

 Becoming a Mirror

-In order to ensure that all mirrors are up to date when changes are made to the package repository, and to integrate with our GeoIP round-robin mirror domain system, we have more requirements for hosts to become official mirrors than other distributions.
+In order to ensure that all mirrors are up to date when changes are made to the package repository, and to integrate with our GeoIP mirror redirection system, we have more requirements for hosts to become official mirrors than other distributions.
+We also assign a subdomain to our mirrors to help keep naming consistent, and to allow our users to easily see where a specific host is geographically.

 Critically, a mirror must be able to be set up to receive rsync pushes from our server.
 This can happen via rsyncd or over ssh.
 We do not make use of rsync pull for mirroring.
 We can provide an example rsyncd.conf file upon request to get you started with running the daemon.